PPetar1/air_quality_monitoring/README.md

 # Installation
 You can download and build the project on your machine using the instructions below

-Requires python >3.13 to be installed on your machine https://www.geeksforgeeks.org/python/download-and-install-python-3-latest-version/
+Requires python >3.13 and docker to be installed on your machine https://www.geeksforgeeks.org/python/download-and-install-python-3-latest-version/

 ### Linux/macOS
 ```